metaDAOproject/futarchy-indexer/README.md

 ### `reset-tx-watcher` script
 Resets an existing transaction watcher to a particular transaction/slot (or resets it back to 0)

+### `validate-tx-watcher`
+Validates whether the cached txs for an account matches the

 ### `publish-client` script

 TODO